icnc/icnc/samples/cholesky/Readme.txt

 cannot be performed.

 The version in cholesky_mkl uses sequential BLAS routines for its matrix-multiplication.
-These calls in MKL highly optimized and so significantly improve the performance of the CnC implementation.
-You need icc and MKL to be able to build this implementation.
+These calls in Intel(R) Math Kernel Library (Intel(R) MKL) highly optimized and so significantly improve the performance of the CnC implementation.
+You need icc and Intel(R) MKL to be able to build this implementation.

-BLAS/MKL
+BLAS/Intel(R) MKL
 ========
 For better performance, the implementation can use cblas_dgemm and cblas_dsyrk instead of a naive nested loop (in S3).
-It will however not use any paralleism within MKL (all parallelism there is explicitly switched off).
+It will however not use any paralleism within Intel(R) MKL (all parallelism there is explicitly switched off).
-To turn this on, you need blas/MKL.
+To turn this on, you need blas/Intel(R) MKL.
 Compile with -DUSE_MKL.
-The makefile is setup for MKL's BLAS, just do make USE_MKL=1.
+The makefile is setup for Intel(R) MKL's BLAS, just do make USE_MKL=1.